BTrDB/btrdb-python/docs/source/working/server.rst

 By default BTrDB servers expose port 4410 for unencrypted access and 4411 for encrypted access using TLS.
 You may also opt for authentication using an API key which can be provided to you by the BTrDB server administrators.
-Using such a key will require the TLS port (4411) and attempting to use a different port with an API key will raise an exception.
+Using such a key will require the TLS port (4411) as attempting to use a different port with an API key will raise an exception.

 Connecting to servers